-Thesis: Students register for three hours of MA Thesis credit (9090) during the term in which they intend to complete the paper, usually in the final semester of study.
+- Three seminars and/ or workshops (9 hours) - Thesis: Students register for three hours of MA Thesis credit (ENGL 9090) during the term in which they intend to complete the paper, usually in the final semester of study.
 They are responsible for seeking out a director and second reader and for obtaining permission for ENGL 9090 from the project director; the thesis paperwork must be approved by and filed with the Director of Graduate Studies.
 Students must submit a final full draft of the paper two weeks before the required oral defense.
-The project director submits a letter grade for the thesis hours based upon the quality of the MA thesis.
+The project director submits a letter grade for the thesis hours based upon the quality of the MA thesis to the Director of Graduate Studies.